hannestschofenig/tschofenig-ids/cose-cwt-chain/draft-tschofenig-cose-cwt-chain.md

 CWTs and CRLs and serves as a means of distributing these CWTs and CRLs to end entities.
 These repositories may be append-only databases, in the style of {{I-D.mcmillion-keytrans-architecture}}.

+- Trust Anchor:  As defined in {{RFC6024}} and {{RFC9019}}, a Trust Anchor "represents an authoritative entity via a public key and associated data.
+The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
+The trust anchor may be a CWT, a raw public key, or other structure, as appropriate.

+- Subject Public Key (Info): The "confirmation" claim, defined in {{RFC8747}}, used to carry the public key and the algorithm with which the key is used.

+# CWT Path Validation

+The goal of path validation is to verify the binding between a subject name and the public key, as represented in the target CWT, based on the public key of the trust anchor.
+In most cases, the target CWT will be an end entity CWT.
+Verifying the binding between the name and subject public key requires obtaining a sequence of certificates that support that binding.
+For path validation to work CWTs that have a minimum number of claims, namely:

+- Subject
+- Issuer
+- Confirmation

+Valid paths begin with CWTs issued by a trust anchor and the trust anchor is an input to the algorithm.
+The algorithm in Section 6 of {{RFC5280}}
+requires the public key of the CA, the CA's name, and any constraints upon the set of paths that may be validated using this key.

+The path validation algorithm verifies that a prospective certification path (a sequence of n CWTs) satisfies the following conditions:

+(a)  for all x in {1, ..., n-1}, the subject of CWT x is the issuer of CWT x+1;

+(b)  CWT 1 is issued by the trust anchor;

+(c)  CWT n is the CWT to be validated (i.e., the target CWT); and

+Note:  When the trust anchor is provided in the form of a self-signed CWT, this self-signed CWT is not included as part of the prospective certification path.

+As a variation to the algorithm presented in Section 6 of {{RFC5280}}, there is no strict requirement for a CWT being valid in terms of its lifetime (as indicated by the "Expiration Time" and the "Not Before" claims) since CWTs may not necessarily carry these claims and validatity may be determined via different means, which are outside the scope of this algorithm.

+Path validation is an important part of establishing trust in a CWT and when applying path validation, as defined in Section 6 of{{RFC5280}}, to CWTs the reader needs to treat them as certificates.
+It is important to keep in mind that many of the advanced features available with an X.509 certificate-based PKI are, at the time of writing, not available with CWTs.
+The authors do, however, believe that differences will decrease over time as CWT-based deployments scale.

 # CWT COSE Header Parameters